 - Often, also an inability to maintain and increase hepatocyte count

 We believe that the solution to these problems is in mesenchymal stem cells (MSCs).

 Advantages of MSCs:

-- No oncological risk arising from the use of embryonic stem cells.
+- No risk of cancer compared to embryonic stem cells

-MSCs have a number of features allowing them to be used in the treatment of various diseases, including – the liver.
-Their ability to differentiate into many types of cells, including hepatocytes, is widely used.
+MSCs have certain features that allow them to be used as treatment and/or therapy of various disorders and conditions, including disorders of the liver.
+They are able to differentiate themselves into various types of cells, including hepatocytes.

 Results of experiments have shown that, when injected intravenously, mesenchymal stem cells embed themselves into the liver, differentiating into fully functional liver cells, thus restoring the damage that might’ve caused by deleterious processes.